How To Package A Computer for Shipping?

 1- Properly pack the computer and accessories to avoid damage during transit.

 - Disconnect the computer cables, accessories, and peripherals.
-This includes the monitor, keyboard and mouse.
-Ensure that all cables are organized, untangled and enclosed in a small bag or box.
+This includes the monitor, keyboard, and mouse.
+Ensure that all cables are organized, untangled, and enclosed in a small bag or box.

 - Wrap the computer and peripherals in a suitable air-cellular cushioning material.
 Ensure that all parts are covered by at least 3 to 4 inches (7 to 10 cm) of plastic bubble wrap.
 Wrap each computer accessory separately to ensure maximum protection.

 - Pack the wrapped computer tower inside a sturdy, cardboard box that is rated for shipping.
-Do not use the cheapo boxes at Home Depot or Staples.
+Do not use the cheap boxes at Home Depot or Staples.
 Choose a box slightly larger than the computer to eliminate large areas of open space.
 Place the computer upright and fill all remaining space with additional cushioning.
 You want to ensure a tight fit so the computer fits snugly and will not shift during transit.

 - Pack the computer monitor and accessories in the same manner as the computer tower, using appropriately-sized boxes.

 - Place the packed computer boxes inside one large exterior box.
 You will again need to ensure that all boxes fit snugly to eliminate shifting during transit.
-Fill all open spaces with cushioning, foam or loose fill packing material to ensure a tight fit.
+Fill all open spaces with cushioning, foam, or loose-fill packing material to ensure a tight fit.

 - Close and seal the exterior box securely with packing tape.
 Use at least 3 strips of pressure-sensitive tape to ensure a tight seal.

 2- Select a local or international Shipping Carrier.
-You can find information for most large carriers online including their methods of shipment, prices and exclusions.
+You can find information for most large carriers online including their methods of shipment, prices, and exclusions.

-Article is compliment of wikihow
+The article is a compliment of wikihow